raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     print("Pop!")
     ```

-    This will print "Ready, then wait for the button to be pressed, then print "Pop!" which later will be our balloon popping!
+    This will print "Ready", wait for the button to be pressed, then print "Pop!" which will be our balloon popping later!

 1. Save the code with `Ctrl + S` and run with `F5`.
 When you see `Ready...` on the screen, press the button and you should see `Pop!` printed to the screen.

-## Set Up the Balloon Popper
+## Set up the balloon popper

 We're going to be using a resistor to make the balloon pop.
 Resistors are electrical components that reduce the current flowing around a circuit, and in doing so they sometimes get hot.
-You're going to be taking advantage of this heat and deliberately over-heating a resistor in order to pop a balloon.
-But, before you can do that you need to wire up the resistor:
+You're going to be taking advantage of this heat and deliberately overheating a resistor in order to pop a balloon.
+But before you can do that you need to wire up the resistor:

 1. Inflate a balloon so it's nice and full, then tie a knot in it.